-A few days ago a long lost friend of mine called me up to enquire if all was well with me amidst all these chaotic times.
-The topic of marketing came up eventually while were talking about our lives and work.
-It came as a bit of a surprise to me when my friend wondered that apart from promotions and advertising what is it that a marketing guy does.
+A few days ago, a long-lost friend called me to enquire if all was well with me amidst all these chaotic times.
+The topic of marketing came up eventually while we were talking about our lives and work.
+It came as a bit of a surprise to me when my friend wondered that apart from promotions and advertising, what is it that a marketing guy does?

-I didn’t mind him of course.
-Because we do so much more obviously.
-He is and had always been an engineer who didn’t really have to do anything with marketing in general.
+I didn’t mind him, of course.
+Because we do so much more, obviously, he is and has always been an engineer who didn’t really have to do anything with marketing in general.
 But it got me thinking.

-It will be befitting if a marketing guy himself talks about all the main functions that he gets to deal with on a day to day basis.
+It will be befitting if a marketing guy himself talks about all the main functions that he deals with daily.

 So, in this post, I take a stab at explaining all the major functions of marketing.

 The term “marketing” encompasses a lot of different functions.
 But despite the complexity of the discipline, there are some core skills every marketer should have.

 Attracting and Retaining Customers

 One of the primary functions of marketing is to attract and retain customers.
 This involves identifying the target audience and understanding their needs, preferences, and behaviors.
 It also involves developing effective marketing campaigns and using various channels, such as social media, email marketing, and paid advertising, to reach and engage with potential customers.

 In the ever-evolving tech industry, keeping pace with the most current advancements and innovations is of the utmost importance.
 Tech firms must present their offerings in a manner that accentuates their unique selling points and sets them apart from their competition.
 This can be achieved through the provision of valuable and pertinent information, as well as fostering meaningful connections with customers.
 Such efforts attract new clientele and foster customer loyalty, leading to long-lasting and mutually beneficial relationships.